zaiisao/Documentation/en/Interactive Broadcast/switch_device_android.md

 ## Considerations

-- After calling `startEchoTest`, you must call `stopEchoTest` to stop the test.
-Otherwise, you cannot proceed with a second test or call `joinChannel` to make a call.
+- After calling the `startEchoTest` method to start the test, you must call the `stopEchoTest` method to stop the test.
+Otherwise, you cannot proceed with a second test or call the `joinChannel` method to make a call.
 - In the Live Broadcast profile, only the host (BROADCASTER) can call the `startEchoTest` method.
-If you have swtiched your profile from Communication to Live Broadcast, ensure that you call the `setClientRole` method to switch your role to BROADCASTER before calling `startEchoTest`.
+If you swtiched your profile from Communication to Live Broadcast, ensure that you call the `setClientRole` method to switch your role to BROADCASTER before calling the `startEchoTest` method.